krzysztofprz/ReGo.MCP/ReGo.MCP/README.md

 ## Testing the MCP Server

-Once configured, you can ask Copilot Chat for a random number, for example, `Give me 3 random numbers`.
-It should prompt you to use the `get_random_number` tool on the `ReGo.MCP` MCP server and show you the results.
+Once configured, you can ask Copilot Chat for a business entity registered in CEIDG based on NIP, KRS or REGON number, for example, `Check entity details for NIP 6770065406`.
+It should prompt you to use the `get_entity_data_by_nip` tool on the `ReGo.MCP` MCP server and show you the results.

 ## Publishing to NuGet.org